Lukenickerson/scrollable-sub-menu/README.md

 # Scrollable Sub-Menu

-A sample of how to make a sub-menu on a scrollable list and have it automatically adjust - positioning itself up or down - based on the available space.
+A sample of how to make a sub-menu on a scrollable list automatically adjust - positioning itself up or down - based on the available space.

 Test it out: https://lukenickerson.github.io/scrollable-sub-menu/